APogue/APogue.github.io/_drafts/outline-v3/2025-01-31-Outline-v3-intro.md

 While speech is protected under the First Amendment, even if offensive or controversial, it cannot cross the line into true harassment or violence.

-“Remember that **certain forms of speech, such as true threats...**, are unprotected under the First Amendment.
+“Remember that **certain forms of speech, such as true threats and defamation**, are unprotected under the First Amendment.
 There’s a reason why these forms of speech are unprotected (or less protected); as a general rule, it’s understood that they cause concrete harm and provide little if any social value. **UCLA is largely free to regulate those forms of speech** and it should attempt to do so.”

 Discriminatory actions or speech that escalate to threats, intimidation, or physical violence are extremely serious.
 This incident was no exception.